Configure OAuth

 About OAuth for permissions management

-Configuring OAuth allows your users to see only the data that they are permitted to see in the CDW.
-This is accomplished by establishing a chain of trust between your IdP, your CDW, and Sigma.
+Configuring OAuth on the connections between Sigma and your data platforms allows your users to see only the data that they are permitted to see in the data platform.
+This is accomplished by establishing a chain of trust between your IdP, your data platform, and Sigma.

 Limitations of using OAuth in Sigma